 In 2011, USC received 2,255 applications for scholarships or bursaries from students hoping they could alleviate some of the significant financial burden incurred by study.
 USC was in a position to award 723 scholarships and bursaries in that year.
 It is the role of the Starfish Program to support as many students as possible who need our help!

-Each USC Study Support Bursary has a value of up to $4,000 and is paid in instalments to each recipient student (e.g. $4,000 paid over two semesters or $2,000 paid over one semester), ensuring they have regular access to funds in order to cover costs associated with their study – for example: transport, internet costs, meals and text books.
+Each USC Study Support Bursary has a value of up to $2,000 and is paid in instalments to each recipient student over the semester, ensuring they have regular access to funds in order to cover costs associated with their study – for example: transport, internet costs, meals and text books.

 USC has Deductible Gift Recipient (DGR) status, so all donations over $2 from USC staff, alumni and the general community are completely tax deductible.